-Support Plant Breeding Innovation and Agriculture Biotechnology: Seed innovation is based on an increased understanding of plant genomes, refinements in plant breeding methods, and identification of improved plant characteristics so that farmers have a wide array of high quality, high producing seed varieties available when making their planting choices.
-The continuation of such innovation is crucial for both the U.S. seed industry and global food security.
-Agreements should include provisions that encourage consistent, science-based policies around agricultural innovation, in particular, innovations in plant breeding and agriculture biotechnology, and should include benchmarking goals and provide flexibility to accommodate new innovations as they develop.
+Enabling policies for Plant Breeding Innovation and Agriculture Biotechnology: the farmers success is dependent on having a wide array of high quality, high producing seed varieties available when making their planting choices.
+Improving seed varieties is based on an increased understanding of plant genomes, refinements in plant breeding methods, and identification of improved plant characteristics.
+The continuation of innovation in improving seed varieties is crucial for both the U.S. seed industry and global food security.
+Agreements should include provisions that encourage consistent, science-based policies around agricultural innovation (in particular, innovations in plant breeding and agriculture biotechnology), benchmarking goals and flexibility to accommodate new innovations as they develop.

-Plant breeding innovation and new breeding methods, such as genome editing, are critical to the development of improved seed varieties.
-These innovative breeding methods can result in products that are the same or similar to products developed through long-used conventional breeding tools.
-We encourage a regulatory policy approach for these products that is proportionate, risk appropriate, and science based.
-The agricultural biotechnology section under the USMCA, provides the basis for other agreements as well.
+We encourage a regulatory policy approach for products of new breeding methods, such as genome editing, that is risk proportionate, and science based.
+These innovative breeding methods can result in products that are the same or similar to products developed using older breeding tools.
+Kenya is making positive progress in adopting enabling regulatory approaches to plant breeding innovation such as genome editing.
+An agricultural biotechnology section similar to that under the USMCA would strengthen bilateral coordination and cooperation.
+Further, the U.S. - Kenya STIP can be a mechanism to reinvigorate the implementation of the Common Market for Eastern and Southern Africa (COMESA) Regional Policy on Biotechnology and Biosafety.
 ASTA strongly supports language that seeks to facilitate smooth trade of products of biotechnology and to align on regulatory principles with regards to products of plant breeding innovation such as genome editing.
 Further, ASTA supports the inclusion of a mechanism to avoid trade disruptions, to engage collaboratively on regulatory and trade policy development.

-Increase Regulatory Cooperation: An objective of many free trade agreements has been the establishment of provisions to foster an open, fair and predictable regulatory environment for U.S. businesses by promoting the use of widely-accepted good regulatory practices.
+Increase Regulatory Cooperation: An objective of many free trade agreements has been the establishment of provisions to foster an open, fair and predictable regulatory environment for U.S. businesses by promoting the use of widely accepted good regulatory practices.
 This includes core principles such as transparency, impartiality, and due process, as well as coordination across governments to ensure a coherent regulatory approach.
 A chapter on regulatory cooperation should include the following elements: